-We provide a full FIRPTA real estate transaction coordination & advice to our clients.
+I provide a full FIRPTA real estate transaction coordination & advice to our clients.
 I have the plathora of professional tax & legal professionals to help you.

 Usually, the first time many Canadians and non US Citizens hear the term “FIRPTA” is from their listing agent when they’re selling their U.S. real estate.